Beliefs and Values

-Before identifying any child gifted in a particular area, we aim to ensure that all children have had the opportunity to learn and succeed in this area.
+Before identifying any child that is exceptionally able in a particular area, we aim to ensure that all children have had the opportunity to learn and succeed in this area.
 This makes the identification process fair.

-Identification of pupils as ‘Gifted’ or ‘Talented’ is a judgement which applies to the current class/ school context and refers to the current level of performance only.
+Identification of pupils as exceptionally able is a judgement which applies to the current class/ school context and refers to the current level of performance only.
 This means that ‘at this time this child is showing ability in a particular area’ and therefore may fluctuate throughout the year.
 The school recognises this and will try to foster this ability where possible.
 Identification does not mean that in another school or context the child would be identified.

-A Gifted and Talented pupil should be identified using a variety of methods.
+An exceptionally able pupil should be identified using a variety of methods.
 Our aim is to try and build up a comprehensive picture of each child’s ability by using as many indicators and as much information as possible.
-The procedure will vary according to subject but will include elements of the following:
+The procedure will vary according to subject but will include elements of the following:-

-It is worth remembering that Gifted and Talented pupils can be:
+It is worth remembering that exceptionally able pupils can be:

-Once identified Gifted and Talented children will be entered onto the ‘Gifted and Talented Register’ allowing their progress and performance to be tracked.
+Once identified exceptionally able children will be entered onto the ‘Exceptionally Able Register’ allowing their progress and performance to be tracked.
 It is the responsibility of the class teacher to inform the Inclusion Manager if there are changes and amendments whenever necessary.
-A copy of the Gifted and Talented Register will be given to all members of staff.
+A copy of the Exceptionally Able Register will be given to all members of staff.

 Arrangements for coordinating provision

-• It will be the Senior Management’s responsibility to coordinate the school’s response to meeting the needs of Gifted and /or Talented pupils within Pear Tree Mead school
+- It will be the Senior Management’s responsibility to coordinate the school’s response to meeting the needs of exceptionally able pupils within Pear Tree Mead school

-• To ensure that teachers have the current Gifted and Talented register which recognises which children have been identified
+- To ensure that teachers have the current exceptionally able register which recognises which children have been identified

-• Awareness amongst the staff of their role in the identification of gifted and/or talented pupils based on subject-specific criteria and the need to make the curriculum sufficiently challenging
+- Awareness amongst the staff of their role in the identification of gifted pupils based on subject-specific criteria and the need to make the curriculum sufficiently challenging

-• Continuing professional development for staff which addresses the implications of more gifted and/or talented pupils for senior management, within individual subject areas and develop teaching and learning styles which take account of differentiation, enrichment and extension
+- Continuing professional development for staff which addresses the implications of exceptionally able pupils for senior management, within individual subject areas and develop teaching and learning styles which take account of differentiation, enrichment and extension

-• Opportunities for Gifted and Talented pupils to work together.
+- Opportunities for exceptionally able pupils to work together.

 The following people can support this policy through regular reviews:

-The children who are registered or noted as being gifted and talented are invited to attend workshops with other similar children.
+The children who are registered or noted as being exceptionally able are invited to attend workshops with other similar children.
 These are from other schools in Harlow at the Harlow Study Centre as part of our involvement in the Harlow Education Consortium.